top of page

 In Chinese Medicine, we gain Qi from food and sleep.
-Each organ has it’s role related to Qi; the Liver’s role is to flow and spread the Qi around the body.
+Each organ has its role related to Qi; the Liver’s role is to flow and spread the Qi around the body.
 The Liver energy is closely connected to the reproductive hormones, the menstrual cycle and menstrual blood.

 Due to hormonal changes after ovulation, the Liver Qi starts to rise.
 If the Liver is strong and balanced, the Liver Qi will flow freely, supporting a regular cycle.
-However if the Liver energy is in excess, which is a common element of the Liver, then the Liver Qi is prone to becoming blocked, which we call LIVER QI STAGNATION.
+However if the Liver energy is in excess, which is a common problem, then the Liver Qi is prone to becoming blocked.
+This is what we call LIVER QI STAGNATION.

-How does this manifest in your cycle symptoms?
+How does this manifest during your cycle?

 1. PMT

 Pre-menstrual tension is the direct equivalent of Liver Qi Stagnation in Western Medicine.
 Chinese Medicine explains why some women experience heightened emotions and mood swings from as early as midway through the cycle, whereas some women experience them only a few days before the period or not at all.
-This is due to fluctuations in the health of the Liver energy for different women and the tendency of an excess Liver to begin to show signs and symptoms as soon as the Liver energy rises after ovulation.

 2. Emotional changes

 Each organ in Chinese Medicine is related to an emotion, both high vibrational (positive) and low vibrational (negative).
+A healthy Liver is related to feeling powerful, in control and with positive leadership.

 When the Liver energy is blocked, the associated emotions are anger and frustration.
 Stress is closely linked to the Liver; being surrounded by daily stresses will exacerbate the Liver emotions.